-In addition to the standards in USP Chapter 800, the following requirements apply to the handling of Hazardous Drugs.
-Hazardous Drugs Handling in Healthcare Setting shall meet the following requirements of this article.
+In addition to the standards in USP Chapter 800 Hazardous Drugs - Handling in Healthcare Setting shall meet the following requirements of this article.

-- (a) Any premises entity engaged in the compounding or handling of HDs shall maintain and follow written SOPs for all situations in which HD are handled throughout the facility.
+- (a) Any premises engaged in the compounding or handling of HDs shall maintain and follow written SOPs.

 - (b) The SOPs for compounding or handling HDs shall include at least the following:

 - (1) Hazard communication program

 - (2) Occupational safety program

 - (3) Designation of HD areas

 - (4) Receipt

 - (5) Storage

 - (6) Compounding, if applicable

 - (7) Use and maintenance of proper engineering controls (e.g., C-PECs, C-SECs, and CSTDs), if applicable

 - (8) Hand hygiene and use of PPE based on activity (e.g., receipt, transport, compounding, administration, spill, and disposal), as applicable

 - (9) Deactivation, decontamination, cleaning, and disinfection

 - (10) Dispensing, if applicable

 - (11) Transport

 - (12) Administering, if applicable

 - (13) Environmental monitoring (e.g., wipe sampling)

 - (14) Disposal

 - (15) Spill control

-(16) Medical surveillance
+- (16) Medical surveillance

-- (c) The pharmacist-in-charge, professional director of a clinic, or designated representative-in-charge, as applicable, shall work with the entity's designated person to ensure HD handling SOPs are reviewed at least every 12 months and this review is documented. - (d) SOPs shall be updated whenever changes are implemented.
+- (c) The pharmacist-in-charge, professional director of a clinic, or designated representative-in-charge, as applicable, shall work with the entity's designated person to ensure HD handling SOPs are reviewed at least every 12 months and this review is documented.

+- (d) SOPs shall be updated whenever changes are implemented.
 Such changes shall be disseminated in a written format to the staff responsible for handling HDs prior to implementation.
-All notifications of such changes and the changes shall be documented in SOPs and training documents. - (e) Failure to follow written SOPs constitute a basis for enforcement action.
+All notifications of such changes and the changes shall be documented in SOPs and training documents.

+- (e) Failure to follow written SOPs constitutes a basis for enforcement action.